-This module will cover critical methods and applications in microeconomic research in order to equip students with the skills to be independent researchers.
+This module will introduce students to advanced topics in microeconomic research in order to equip students with the skills to be independent researchers.
 It builds on EC883 Advanced Microeconomics and Game Theory and introduces students to applications of the theory and empirical research in microeconomics.

 Total contact hours: 20

 Private study hours: 130

 Optional module on PhD Economics and PhD Agri-environmental Economics

 • Replication Study of a Research Paper (five thousand words) (50%)

 • New Research Proposal (three thousand words) (50%)

 A detailed reading list will be given in the module outline.
 The reading list will primarily refer to journal articles with a focus on very recent publications; and relevant chapters from the Handbooks in Economics series.